kesslerjohn/CS3640-A3/README.md

 Be sure to be thorough in git usage; adhere to quality standards in terms of commit messages.
 If peer/pair programming, be sure to note who co-authored the changes.

+A sandbox folder has been created to house various tutorial and experimental implementations.
+Currently a file named echo_server.py exists which is an implementation of the echo_server function from the python socket tutorial.
+It's worth taking a look at as some details and quirks are elaborated upon within its code comments.
+To run and test the program, run echo_server.py with Python, and run curl to connect to the localhost. i.e., `python3 echo_server.py; curl localhost:port` where the port is whatever is declared in the file.